samuelllsvensson/Edtouch/README.md

 The frontend will be a **React** application, using Hooks and the **Context** API.
 The _Context API_ will replace the need for _Redux_ since it offers basically the same functionality (actions, reducers, global state). _CRUD_ requests will be made using Axios.
 The UI will be created using the CSS framework **Bulma**.

+Jest will be used as a testing framework.

 Some additional functionalities that will be implemented if there is time would be a search functionality to be able to search for posts/edits.
 This could be implemented using **Algolia**, which is a search engine _SaaS_.
 As for _CI/CD_ we will probably use **CircleCI** to automate builds in a scaleable way.